explosion/projects/benchmarks/nel/README.md

 | `assets/reddit.zip` | URL | Entity linking dataset scraped from Reddit.
 See [paper](https://arxiv.org/abs/2101.01228). |

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS END (do not remove) -->

+Note that `svn` is required for downloading the Mewsli-9 dataset (should be replaceable by `git` with sparse checkout).